SolangeUG/nature-in-code/code_meets_biology.md

 Once we have our population initialized, we look at what happens generation after generation.
 In other words:
 - each individual chooses a mating partner in accordance with the maximum mating distance defined earlier
-- then we generate the children given the parents' genotype
+- then we generate the children given the parents' genotypes, and store them in a temporary grid
-- and finally, we replace the parent generation with the offspring generation.
+- and finally, once we've run through all the individuals, we replace the parent generation with the offspring generation.

 ```Javascript
 function pick_mating_partner(position_i, position_j) {